Unlocking the Secrets of the Gold-Silver Ratio

 Background

-The gold-silver ratio has been around for centuries, and is probably the oldest tracked exchange rate in history.
-It was first set at 12:1 during ancient Roman times, but over the years, the ratio has fluctuated dramatically.
-Modern history has seen it range anywhere from 15:1 to over 100:1.
-Its shifts reveal much about the broader economic landscape, often reflecting changes in inflation, supply-demand imbalances, or shifts in market sentiment.
+The gold-silver ratio is probably the oldest tracked exchange rate in history and has been around for centuries.
+It was first set at 12:1 in ancient Roman times, but over the years, the ratio has fluctuated dramatically.
+In modern history it has ranged widely, from 15:1 to over 100:1.
+Its shifts reveal much about the broader economic landscapes of the times.
+For example, changes in inflation, supply and demand and shifts in market sentiment can all affect it.

 Ancient China

 In Ancient China, the gold-silver ratio typically fluctuated between 6:1 and 10:1, reflecting similar dynamics.
 Silver was scarce in China at certain points, making it more valuable relative to gold.
-As a result, the ratio remained tighter than the broader 12:1 ratio established later by the Romans.
+As a result, the ratio was quite low.
+A lot lower than the broader 12:1 ratio, established later by the Romans, and quite typical in the west.

 Availability and value